Shruti-Chavan-1008/Project1/README.md

 # Project1
-this my first project on github
+ this is spodify clone project
+ in this only css and html is used